kevinding0218/InterviewDocuments/Q and A/System Design/Design A Twitter.md

 ### Design A Twitter
 #### 4S
+- Ask before design
+- No more no less
+- Done is better than perfect!
 - It's all about Trade Off!
+- Analysis is important than solution
 - **Scenario**
 	- Ask / Features/ QPS (Queries Per Second) / DAU (Daily Active Users) / Interfaces
 	- List features of twitter such as